MateusVeloso16/MySQLCA1_CCT/README.md

-CREATE database IF NOT EXISTS ireflix;
+CREATE database IF NOT EXISTS ireflix4; # Create database if it doesn't exist.

-USE ireflix;
+USE ireflix4; # Here I say that I want the specified database to be used

+#from here I created the tables with the columns specified by the CA1 sheet
 CREATE TABLE Users (
 	Username_user VARCHAR(35),
     Name_user VARCHAR(35),